 Developer / Publisher – Monologic Games

-Price – US $29.99 / CA $34.99 / EU €24.99 / UK £23.79 / AU $42.95
+Price – US $29.99 / CAN $39.99 / EU €29.99 / UK £24.99 / AU $42.95

-Control Method – 2 x Tracked Motion Controllers
+Input – 2 x Tracked Motion Controllers

-Play Area – Seated, Standing
+Play Area – Standing, Roomscale

-Reviewed on – Oculus Quest via Link
+Reviewed on – Oculus Quest 2 (w/ link)

 Lining up with the mixed quality visuals is the audio presentation which shines with its soundtrack but comes up very short with audio effects.
-Attacks make appropriate noises but VEN and all the creatures and effects are just way too silent.
+Attacks make appropriate noises, but VEN and all the creatures and effects are just way too silent.
 The little EKI hidden around the map are completely silent and VEN doesn’t do much beyond making some ‘hup, hup’ noises when he jumps, or attacks and I would’ve loved to have seen a little more personality injected into this game.
 The soundtrack is excellent but with stages taking upwards of 30 minutes or more to get through if you are trying find and kill everything, the songs just play themselves out and get old.
 The sound design is solid but feels like it could be more refined.

-I enjoyed VEN, but it’s overall design and lack of character make this feel a little more stock than I would like.
-It checks off all the right boxes for a competent VR platformer but doesn’t do much beyond the basics making the game feel monotonous, even as new environmental elements are being introduced.
+I enjoyed VEN back when I played it on PC and it’s gotten better since than with the Quest version feeling a little more refined and looking noticeably improved.
+It checks off all the right boxes for a competent VR platformer but can feel repetitious thanks to the lacking story and similarity between stages.
 It’s good where it needs to be and those looking for their next platformer in VR should probably pick this up, just temper expectations a little and maybe play in smaller doses just to keep the game feeling a fresh a little longer.